Public forum debate: History

-Public Forum debate was invented in 2002.
-It was initially called "Ted Turner Debate" for CNN founder Ted Turner.
-The "crossfire" period of PF is modeled after Crossfire (U.S. TV program), a political debate show on CNN.
+Public forum debate was invented in 2002.
+It was initially called "Ted Turner debate" for CNN founder Ted Turner.
+The "crossfire" period of PF is modeled after Crossfire, a political debate show on CNN.

 Comparisons to other debate forms

-Public Forum debate is often described as more accessible than policy debate.
+Public forum debate is often described as more accessible than policy debate.
 Unlike policy, which has one topic per year, PF debate topics switch every month or every two months and are based on current events.
 In policy debate, participants tend to "spread", or speak very fast, something that is less common in PF, making PF more understandable to the average "lay", or non-debating person.

 Lincoln-Douglas debate tends to focus on philosophical questions, in contrast to PF.

 Parliamentary debate is much less structured than PF, and participants are not made aware of their topics until 15–20 minutes before their round, giving them little time to research, gather evidence, and prepare their arguments.
-In Public Forum, topics are decided prior the month starting, giving debaters plenty of time to research and prepare.
+In Public forum, topics are decided prior the month starting, giving debaters plenty of time to research and prepare.

-Debate Structure
+Debate structure

-A Public Forum debate consists of 8 speeches and 3 crossfires, each with a time limit.
+A public forum debate consists of eight speeches and three crossfires, each with a time limit.

+A coin flip before the start of the round determines sides and speaking order.
+The winner of the coin flip may either choose to speak first or second, or to be affirmative or negative.
+Whichever they don't choose, the loser of the coin flip does.

-Constructive Speeches (4 minutes)
+Constructive speeches (4 minutes)

-The first speech is pre-written and presents the team's "contentions," arguments either supporting or opposing the resolution.
-These contentions are backed up by warrants, evidence in the form of quotes or citations from sources.
+The first speech, also known as a case, is pre-written and presents the team's "contentions," arguments either supporting or opposing the resolution.
+These contentions are backed up by warrants, evidence in the form of quotes, or citations from sources.

 The two speakers from each team who presented cases then participate in a 3-minute crossfire.
 The first speaker asks the first question in the crossfire, and the rest of the crossfire consists of each speaker asking their opponent questions.

-Refutation Speeches (4 minutes)
+Rebuttal speeches (4 minutes)

-The first refutation speaker refutes the constructive speech for the opposite side (that is, the second constructive speech).
+The first rebuttal speaker refutes the constructive speech for the opposite side (that is, the second constructive speech).
 Parts of this case are sometimes pre-written and are known as "answers to" (A/2s or ATs) or "blocks".

 The second refutation speaker refutes the first constructive speaker, but must also defend the arguments of the second constructive speaker, which have just been refuted by the first refutation speaker.

 The two speakers then engage in crossfire.

-Summary Speeches (3 minutes)
+Summary speeches (3 minutes)

-The summary speech, given by the 2 constructive speakers, is given to both reinforce arguments and to refute their opponents, as well as to try and tell the judge which points the debate should be judged on.
+The summary speech, given by the two first speakers, is given to both reinforce arguments and to refute their opponents, as well as to try and tell the judge which points the debate should be judged on.
 The summary is often referred to as the most important speech.
 Competitors "weigh" their points in comparison to their opponents to explain why it is more important through the framework of scope, magnitude, prerequisite, etc.)

 The summary speeches are followed by the grand crossfire, a crossfire between all speakers.